SSG-DRD-IOT/virtual-sensor/README.md

 ```

 ### Encryption Options
 Enable MQTT-TLS.
-This changes the port to 8883 and assumes
+This changes the port to 8883 and assumes the certificates and key files to be stored in the /etc/mosquitto directory.

 ```bash
 node virtual-sensor.js --tls